opea-project/GenAIExamples/ChatQnA/kubernetes/manifests/README.md

 ## Deploy ChatQnA pipeline
 This involves deploying the ChatQnA custom resource.
 You can use chatQnA_xeon.yaml or if you have a Gaudi cluster, you could use chatQnA_gaudi.yaml.

+1. Create namespace and deploy application
 ```sh
 kubectl create ns chatqa
 kubectl apply -f $(pwd)/chatQnA_xeon.yaml
 ```

-**GMC will reconcile the ChatQnA custom resource and get all related components/services ready**
+2. GMC will reconcile the ChatQnA custom resource and get all related components/services ready.
+Check if the service up.

 ```sh
 kubectl get service -n chatqa
 ```

-**Obtain the ChatQnA custom resource/pipeline access URL**
+3. Retrieve the application access URL

 ```sh
 kubectl get gmconnectors.gmc.opea.io -n chatqa